-Violation or failure to comply with the policies and procedures in the TCU MSAT Program Handbook, or any other actions that would compromise this integrity, can result in punishment, suspension, or dismissal from the MSAT Program.
+Violation or failure to comply with the policies and procedures in the TCU MSAT Program Handbook and/or university regulations and/or any other actions that would compromise the integrity, of the program or university, can result in punishment, suspension, or dismissal from the MSAT Program.
 All disciplinary cases will be confidential and should not be discussed with other students.
 Please note that some behaviors/actions may warrant immediate dismissal from the program.

 First Offense: Student will meet with the MSAT Program Faculty.
 Written documentation of the meeting, including the actions/behavior of the student, will be placed in the student's file.
-Documentation will include an action plan that must be followed by the student and outlines appropriate steps to remedy the behavior/action.
+Documentation will include an action plan that must be followed by the student and appropriate steps to remedy the behavior/action.

-Second Offense: If the student does not meet the steps outlined in the action plan, continues the action/behavior, or a different violation to the handbook occurs, this may warrant suspension and/or dismissal from the program.
+Second Offense: If the student does not meet the steps outlined in the action plan, continues the action/behavior, or a different violation of program and/or university policy occurs, this may warrant suspension and/or dismissal from the program.
 All disciplinary cases will be documented and reviewed by the MSAT Program Faculty before a final decision is made regarding suspension and/or dismissal from the MSAT Program.